+Inclusivelivingconcepts wouldn’t be a blog about disability if I didn’t review Naidex.
 Naidex is the UK’s biggest disability products exhibition.
 On the 18th and 19th March 2021, the exhibition went virtual.
 The physical event was cancelled twice due to the COVID-19 pandemic.
 It is normally held every year in Birmingham at the NEC.
-The venue has great access for people of all disabilities.
+The venue has great access for disabled people.
 There is flat access throughout, hearing loops, assistance dogs are allowed and there are accessible toilets, including Changing Places facilities.
 The complex is huge though so it is very easy to get lost, even though I go every year!

 Putting my woeful sense of direction aside, it is a great event.
 People with disabilities are in the majority instead of the minority.
 Almost any disability product you can think of, and a few you can’t are displayed!
 I was very curious how this would be adapted for the virtual world.